sbwoodside/dundasvalleyorchestra.ca/index.md

 [![The Nancy Cassels Christmas Chamber Music Concert poster](/images/concerts/2025/poster-2025-12-07.jpg)](/images/concerts/2025/poster-2025-12-07.pdf)

+Join us for our very special second annual Nancy Cassels Christmas chamber music concert.
+This is a chance to hear members of the Dundas Valley Orchestra performing music in much smaller groups which has proven to be very popular, exciting, and a fun event for everyone.

+This concert will feature some seasonal selections as well as wonderful music by Dvorak, Schumann, and much more.
+Musicians from all the sections of the orchestra will be featured.

+Nancy Cassels, a resident of Dundas, organised, hosted, and performed in an annual Christmas chamber music concert in Dundas for forty years.
+Since her retirement from this endeavor, the Dundas Orchestra is proud to continue this wonderful tradition in her name.

+You won’t want to miss this seasonal DVO event!

 Pay what you like.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}